Logo Futurismo

 Jennifer Kiefer | Beautiful day on Pico

 This is the fastest option if you run out of time on Pico Island.
-You can go to the mountain house in the morning, climb to the top, see the wonderful views, and then go back down.
-This would last about 7 to 8 hours, including stops to look around and fully enjoy this challenging hike.
+You can go to the mountain house in the morning, climb to the top, see the incredible views, and then go back down.
+This would last about 7 to 8 hours, including stops to look around and thoroughly enjoy this challenging hike.

-The biggest advantage of this option is that you will have a lighter backpack than if you decide to stay overnight (option 3).
+The most significant advantage of this option is that you will have a lighter backpack than if you decide to stay overnight (option 3).
 So hiking gets easier as you carry less weight, no tent or camping equipment.
-This is also perfect if you are only staying a few days on Pico Island or want the safety of an easier hike in the daylight and the comfort of a hotel bed.
+This is also perfect if you are only staying a few days on Pico Island or want the safety of a more leisurely hike in the daylight and the comfort of a hotel bed.

 Climb During the Night